-TULSA means Transurethral ULtraSound Ablation.
+TULSA means Transurethral Ultrasound Ablation.

-TULSA-PRO means the Transurethral ULtraSound Ablation device.
+TULSA-PRO means the Transurethral Ultrasound Ablation device.

-TULSA-PRO system means our leading product, which combines real-time MRI, roboticallydriven transurethral sweeping action/thermal ultrasound and closed-loop temperature feedback control, and is comprised of two categories of components: disposables and the capital equipment used in conjunction with a customer's MRI scanner.
+TULSA-PRO system means our leading product, which combines real-time MRI, roboticallydriven transurethral sweeping action/thermal ultrasound and closed-loop temperature feedback control, and is comprised of two categories of components: one-time-use devices and the capital equipment used in conjunction with a customer's MRI scanner.